zhcmeng/smolagents/docs/source/index.md

 # Agents

 This library is the simplest framework out there to build powerful agents!
+By the way, wtf are "agents"?
+We provide our definition [in this page](conceptual_guides/intro_agents), whe're you'll also find tips for when to use them or not (spoilers: you'll often be better off without agents).

-In particular, it has first-class support for Code Agents, i.e. agents that write their actions in code (as opposed to "agents being used to write code", which many good libraries do).
+Amongst other things, this library provides first-class support for Code Agents, i.e. agents that write their actions in code (as opposed to "agents being used to write code", which many good libraries already do), [read more here](tutorials/secure_code_execution).

 <div class="mt-10">
   <div class="w-full flex flex-col space-y-4 md:space-y-0 md:grid md:grid-cols-2 md:gap-y-4 md:gap-x-5">